garrardkitchen/blog/content/posts/shortcodes-img-with-caption.md

 Knowing that HTML has an element called figure, I decided to use this.
 I didn't want anything complicated so I planned to keep the code to a minimum.

-When creating shortcodes, you add a file to the `📁layouts\shortcoded\` folder.
+When creating shortcodes, you add a file to the `📁 layouts\shortcodes\` folder.

 The name of this file is important.
 This name is what you used to invoke that shortcode.
 I decided to call my figure.